PIC-OSD logo

 The GPSBOXKBD unit can be used with any GPS receiver with NMEA 0183 RS232 serial output.
 4800 baud 8N1.

 The units are housed in an aluminum enclosure with phono connectors for video in / out, a 2.1mm DC power socket and a power switch.
-Keyboard connection is via a 6-pin mini DIN socket for a PS/2 keyboard.
-These units will only work with standard PS/2 keyboards and USB keyboards which implement PS/2 functionality.
+Keyboard connection is via a standard USB A socket.
+These units will only work with standard USB keyboards which implement PS/2 functionality.
 They will not work with USB only keyboards which require PC operating system support.
 The external GPS receiver's PC connection cable goes into the GPSBOXKBD's upper male DB9 connector.
 The GPS receiver's RS232 NMEA serial data output is available from the lower female DB9 connector.
-This allows the output of the receiver to be used with data logging or satellite navigation software.
-Please note that the update rate of the GPSBOXKBD+ units is fixed and cannot be changed by the user.
-The performance of the 1Hz and 5Hz units is similar, but if you are planning to log the data output of the overlay unit you should note that the 5Hz version outputs its NMEA data at 38400 baud.
-This is non standard and may make it unsuitable for use with some navigation software.
+This allows the output of the receiver to be used with any other NMEA standard navigation or logging equipment.

 The GPS data can be displayed in four default configurations as shown below.

 The data position on each line is fixed, but each line can be moved to any line location on the screen or hidden dependent on the user requirement.
 The speed over ground display can be switched between knots, kilometres per hour or miles per hour.
 The character background can be toggled on and off.
 The altititude display can be shown in feet or metres.
 The date can be shown in either the standard DD/MM/YY format or the North American MM/DD/YY format.
 The time is displayed according to a user selected +/- 12 hour timezone offset from the GPS UTC time.
-The character size cannot be changed by the user, although some customisation of the character set is possible.
-Please contact us before you make your order for details of customisation.
+The character size cannot be changed by the user, although there are two alternate character sets to the standard which can be selected at the time you make your order.
+Please contact us before you make your order for details.
 The gps data display configuration cannot be changed.

 Data type Data sentence